Dale Hackbart

-Dale Leonard Hackbart (born July 21, 1938) is an American former professional football player who was a defensive back for 12 seasons in the National Football League (NFL) for the Green Bay Packers, Washington Redskins, Minnesota Vikings, St. Louis Cardinals, and Denver Broncos from 1960 to 1973.
-He also played in the Canadian Football League (CFL) for the Winnipeg Blue Bombers in 1964 and 1965.
+Dale Leonard Hackbart (born July 21, 1938) is an American former professional football player who was a defensive back and special teams player for 12 seasons in the National Football League (NFL) for the Green Bay Packers, Washington Redskins, Minnesota Vikings, St. Louis Cardinals, and Denver Broncos from 1960 to 1973.
+He also played in the Canadian Football League (CFL) for the Winnipeg Blue Bombers in 1965.